How seed-applied nematicides work

 CPN-4006

 Nematicides are an important part of an integrated pest management system to control plant-parasitic nematodes.
-Over the past 15 years, seed-applied nematicides have increased in popularity, becoming one of the most commonly used nematicide-application methods in row-crop agriculture.
-Seed-applied nematicides can be divided into two groups: chemicals and biological agents.
-This article will focus on chemical agents, and illustrate the mechanisms by which seed-applied nematicides protect the expanding root system, and other factors that can contribute to their efficacy in the field.
+Over the past 15 years, seed-applied nematicides have increased in popularity, becoming one of the most used nematicide-application methods in row-crop agriculture, in part because they are easy to apply and fit well with existing planting practices.
+Seed-applied nematicides can be divided into two groups: chemicals and biopesticides (see Biopesticides for Crop Disease Management web book for more information).
+Some examples of chemical nematicides include Avicta (abamectin), ILEVO (fluopyram), and Victrato (cyclobutrifluram).
+In contrast, examples of biopesticides are Aveo EZ Nematicide (Bacillus amyloliquefaciens), BioST Nematicide 100 (Burkholderia rinojensis), and Atroforce (Trichoderma atroviride).
+Most of the chemical nematicides are synthetic formulations, whereas most biopesticides consist of living spores from bacteria or fungi that multiply in the soil as seedlings develop.
+This article will focus on chemical seed-applied nematicides and explain how they protect the expanding root system, and factors that can contribute to their field efficacy.

 How they work